andrew-app/rsbuild-tailwindcss-prefix-plugin/README.md

 ## Overview

 Adds prefix to all Tailwind classes in your JSX/TSX files during the build process.
 This eliminates the need to manually prepend each utility class with your prefered prefix and instead handle it at build time.
-This is useful when building microfrontends with module federation and want to use tailwind.
+This is useful when building microfrontends with module federation and want to use Tailwind for styling.

 ## How It Works